juliocsrf/laravel-datatables-pagination/README.md

 "/" - View with DataTables

-"/pagination" - Endpoint used by DataTables for get data;
+"/pagination" - Endpoint used by DataTables for get data